 Technology Changes, but War Doesn’t

 The focus on heavy blows went unchanged until the invention of lighter dueling swords, like the saber and rapier, and the rise of firearms.
 Heavy armor became obsolete and unarmed combat was far less significant than it was when armored combat was standard.
-Firearms and dueling swords were far easier to use wp themes and carry compared to longswords, claymores, and Zwei-handers which were clunky and cumbersome.
+Firearms and dueling swords were far easier to use and carry compared to longswords, claymores, and Zwei-handers which were clunky and cumbersome.
 The meta-game, or current trends, of warfare became focused on quick and decisive blows rather than piercing armor and grappling.

 No, Right Foot First!